NewWorldComingSoon/llvm-msvc-wdk_template/README.md

 cmake --build build --config Release
 ```

-You can open `build\Driver.sln` in Visual Studio and work there.
+You can open `build\llvm-msvc-driver-template.sln` in Visual Studio and work there.